 One fateful day, Elton John (THE Sir Elton!) and his band came in while on their “The One” tour.
 Elton wanted to check out “Steinert Hall” – an abandoned concert hall 35 feet underground.

 Steinert Hall was built in the late 1800’s and was considered THE piano venue of the day.
 The stage was just large enough for a 9′ concert grand and the unique acoustics (specifically for piano) kept all city noise out.
 A true “acoustic marvel”.
 “Rock star” pianists of the era who played here included Rachmaninoff, Hofmann and Paderewski.
 In 1942, after the deadly Coconut Grove nightclub fire, the subterranean theater was subject to stricter fire codes and was forced to close.
 And it has stayed that way, frozen in time…

-In the showrooms upstairs was a piano that had just been released – and Elton really wanted to try it out while on tour.
-So a deal was made to deliver the piano during their upcoming show at Madison Square Garden.
+Back to Elton.
+He was fascinated with the old building – and particularly loved Steinert Hall, the “apocalyptic” vibe, and the unique acoustics (more on this later).
+Emerging from the hall, he then visited the upstairs showrooms where he came across a piano he wanted to try while on tour.
+So, a deal was made to deliver the piano during their upcoming show at Madison Square Garden.
 A couple “comp” tickets were part of the deal…